 Ensures that server and networking hardware has sufficient resources and capacity to deliver on performance and reliability

 This involves a full review of the system as a whole to identify areas which may be limiting performance.

 General security review

-This review includes endpoint security, anti-malware, perimeter firewall protection, scan of external ports, passwords, admin rights, etc.
+This review includes endpoint security, whether antivirus and malware protection management services are in place, perimeter firewall protection, scan of external ports, passwords, admin rights, etc.

 A look at remote connection processes to ensure they are reliable, efficient, and secure.